 (1) You Can Include Disestablishment in the Divorce Petition or Response

-On the other hand, if you are the one responding to the Petition for Divorce, you write it in your Response to Petition about a Marriage.
-Your response should clearly state that you want to disestablish parentage and that it should be included in the final court order on the divorce.
+On the other hand, if you respond to the Petition for Divorce, you write it in your Response to Petition about a Marriage.
+Your response should clearly state that you want to disestablish parentage and be included in the divorce’s final court order.

 (2) Alternatively, You Can Also File a Petition to Annul Presumed Parentage

-If you intend to use this alternative, then you must prove to the court that your partner should not be recognized as the legal parent of the child.
+If you intend to use this alternative, you must prove to the court that your partner should not be recognized as the child’s legal parent.
 In most cases, you have to prove that:

 - You were not living together during the time that the child was conceived and that there was no sexual intercourse between the both of you during the time the child was conceived.